Tools Return Data, Agents Make Decisions

 The agent can filter before rendering, filter before diffing, filter before anything.
 One primitive unlocks a dozen workflows I never designed for.

-If the tool decides, it's a feature - and features don't compose.
-If the agent decides based on data the tool returns, it's a primitive - and primitives compose.
+The test I keep coming back to is: who decides?
+If the tool decides, it's a feature, and features don't compose.
+If the agent decides based on data the tool returns, it's a primitive, and primitives compose.

-breaking doesn't decide what counts as breaking — the spec package defines that.
-But it does give a clean yes/no that an agent can act on. diagnostics doesn't decide if missing descriptions are acceptable — it just reports them.
-The agent (or the human, or the CI config) decides what to do with that information.
+breaking doesn't decide what counts as breaking, the spec package defines that.
+It just gives a clean yes/no an agent can act on. diagnostics doesn't decide whether missing descriptions are acceptable, it just reports them.
+The agent (or the human, or the CI config) decides what to do about it.

 Tools return data.
 Agents make decisions.